 Any LGBT individual can also petition for asylum or refugee status by showing proof of persecution.
 This refers to torture, harassment and violence, threats of violence or psychological injury or harm.

-Consult an experienced immigration lawyer regarding any visa or waiver issues.
+Consult with our experienced immigration lawyer regarding any visa or waiver issues.
 Do not attempt to pursue certain immigration benefits without sound legal advice or representation as you can seriously jeopardize your benefits or those of your spouse and other loved ones.

 As long-standing advocates of fair and equal justice, Nunez & Associates is dedicated to helping same-sex couples and members of the LGBT community claim their rights and enjoy the same privileges as everyone else.